Physical Life Sciences | livermore, CA | 03/15/2023

 - Perform other duties as assigned.

-- Ability to maintain a U.S. DOE Q-level security which requires U.S. citizenship.
+- Ability to obtain and maintain a U.S. DOE Q-level security clearance which requires U.S. Citizenship.

 - Demonstrated ability/commitment to valuing diversity, equity, and inclusion principles in the workplace.